centaur54dev/ckeditor5-custom-element/README.md

 };
 ```

+## Element options
+The elements can be customized through CustomElement object that is passed to the editor, as shown above.
+Many different custom elements can be defined.
+The following options are available for each one:
+* tag : (string) the tag name for the created custom elements,
+* placeholder : (optional)(string) the text to be displayed inside the custom element (as a text node).
+If missing, the tag name is displayed,
+* attributes: (optional)(object) any attributes for the created custom elements,
+* icon: (optional)(icon object) icon for the respective toolbar button,
+* inline: (optional)(boolean) if true, the custom element can be placed inline with text, othrewise it is placed only in its own line.
+Defaults to false,
+* editable: (optional)(boolean) if true, the text inside the custom element can be modified.
+Defaults to false.

 ## Use
+The created custom elements are displayed as widgets (they are selectable by a single click on them, within a bordered box )

-For the time being only addition of custom elements is properly impemented.
-If you want to change from one custom element to another, delete first.
+For the time being only addition of custom elements is implemented.
+If you want to replace a custom element with another, delete first.